tinkumani/wearhacks-leshan/README.md

 - Run the demo client by running the command `java -Dkludge=true -jar leshan-client-demo/target/leshan-client-demo-*-SNAPSHOT-jar-with-dependencies.jar -u 59.2.139.199:5684 -n <Device Name>`

+Its worth noting that once you've built the files with maven you can launch this jar file as a standalone executable from any device that supports java using that command.
 Your client should now proceed to connecting to CDP.
 To verify,

 - In the Devices tab on the left click on View Device.